 The Musée de l’Homme has three main sections: WHO ARE WE?, WHERE DO WE COME FROM? and WHERE DE WE HEAD?

-The second part of the museum invites the visitor to learn how the human species and their traits have come down through the ages along a path that was not linear as we all once thought.
+The second part of the museum invites the visitor to learn how the human species and their traits have come down through the ages through a path that was not linear as we all once thought.

 The last part of the visit is a trip through time as we explore the history of globalization and anthropization.
-At the same time visitors discover the state of the planet and the ecological impact of human activity.
+At the same time, visitors discover the state of the planet and the ecological impact of human activity.

-MY 5+1 MUSTS OF MUSÉE DE L’HOMME
+OUR MUSÉE DE L’HOMME MUSTS

 THE LARGE HANGING RAIL FULL OF BUSTS